rebecavalverde/help-docs/docs/en/edu/student-view.md

 ![Turn in default](/help/assets/img/student-view/turn-in-default.png)

-Information will be automatically filled, student can leave a comment about their work for the teacher to read when reviewing.
+Information will be automatically filled, the student can leave a comment about their work for the teacher to read when reviewing.

 ## Turn in an existing score for an assignment
-As a student, you will receive activities and assignments from your teacher sometime it will be a template to start to start from  sometime you may want to turn-in a score from your library you have already been working on.
+As a student, you will receive activities and assignments from your teacher.
+Some time You will start from a template.
+Some time you may want to turn-in a score from your library.

 **Here is a complete breakdown on how to do it:**